 - High saturation

-- Magnetic material having a wider hysteresis loop is used in the devices like magnetic tape, hard disk, credit cards, audio recordings as its memory is not easily erased.
+- Magnetic material having a wider hysteresis loop is used in devices like magnetic tape, hard disk, credit cards, audio recordings as its memory is not easily erased.